jnozzi/cocoadev.com/markdown/BloodyAussieCocoaDevUser.md

 ----

-General/CocoaDev Users located in Australia:
+CocoaDev Users located in Australia:

-* General/AdamWright - From the western suburbs of Perth, wondering if a local General/CocoaHeads group is a pipe dream.
+* AdamWright - From the western suburbs of Perth, wondering if a local CocoaHeads group is a pipe dream.
-* General/AlexClarke - Back verandah Cocoa developer in Lismore, NSW, Australia
+* AlexClarke - Back verandah Cocoa developer in Lismore, NSW, Australia
-* General/AxmanCocoaTeen - Aussie teen Cocoa developer... well kinda. wow, thought i was the only one downunder.
+* AxmanCocoaTeen - Aussie teen Cocoa developer... well kinda. wow, thought i was the only one downunder.
 Canberra, ACT (:|)
-* General/BodanielJeanes - Brisbane, QLD
+* BodanielJeanes - Brisbane, QLD
-* General/GrahamCox - another bloody Pom.
+* GrahamCox - another bloody Pom.
 Cocoa developer in Armidale, NSW.
-* General/GrahamMiln - Enjoying life down under.
+* GrahamMiln - Enjoying life down under.
-* General/LouisKlaassen - Yo Cocoa in Sydney!
+* LouisKlaassen - Yo Cocoa in Sydney!

 and New Zealand:

-* General/User:Rbrtpntn - Wellington Kiwi.
+* User:Rbrtpntn - Wellington Kiwi.
-* General/ThomasBauer - Indie developer in Wellington.
+* ThomasBauer - Indie developer in Wellington.